 The Compensation Committee has authority to retain the advice and assistance of compensation consultants and legal, accounting or other advisors.
 The committee retained its current consultant, Semler Brossy Consulting Group, LLC ("Semler Brossy"), in December 2011.
 Semler Brossy does not provide any other services to management of the Company.
 The consultant assists the Committee in the review and design of our executive compensation program.
-No member of the Compensation Committee during 2016 was an officer, employee or former officer of us or any of our subsidiaries or had any relationship requiring disclosure in this Proxy Statement pursuant to SEC regulations.
+In addition, in 2018, Semler Brossy, at the request of the Governance and Nominating Committee, reviewed the Board's compensation program, and recommended certain changes described in "Compensation of Independent Directors" below.
+No member of the Compensation Committee during 2017 was an officer, employee or former officer of us or any of our subsidiaries or had any relationship requiring disclosure in this Proxy Statement pursuant to SEC regulations.
 None of our executive officers served as a member of a compensation committee or a director of another entity under the circumstances requiring disclosure in this Proxy Statement pursuant to SEC regulations.